The Power of Emotions: How they impact strategic marketing decisions in the media industry

 1. Confirmation bias

-Despite data showing a decline in programmatic ad-revenue, the Marketing Director of a regional newspaper in Belgium strongly believed that was the only way to succeed.
+Despite data showing a decline in programmatic ad-revenue, the Marketing Director of a regional newspaper in Belgium strongly believed that advertising was the only way to succeed.
 To validate his preconceived notions, he selectively seeked out positive success stories and testimonials from competitors that were still relying on a 100% ad-revenue model.
-He conveniently ignored any data or research that suggested a shift in reader behavior towards and subscription models.
+He conveniently ignored any data or research that suggested a shift in reader behavior towards registration and subscription models.
 Additionally, he dismissed feedback from his marketing team about the diminishing returns on ad campaigns.
 As a result, the Marketing Director allocated a significant portion of the marketing budget to real-time-bidding advertising, even though the returns were not as substantial as before.

 1. Loss aversion

 Emma, the Marketing Director of The Mousteyton Post*, was facing the challenge of better qualifying their audience (almost 40% of The Mousteyton Post readers were anonymous).
-The data showed that putting in place a will help her get a better sense of their audience interests.
-However, Emma was apprehensive about shifting her audience conversion strategy and did not want to change her hard strategy.
+The data showed that putting in place a registration wall will help her get a better sense of their audience interests.
+However, Emma was apprehensive about shifting her audience conversion strategy and did not want to change her hard paywall strategy.
 She feared that by putting in place a regwall, she would lose potential subscribers.

 Instead of embracing the risk and potential rewards of a membership strategy, Emma opts for a conservative approach and decides to stay still.
 Her aversion to taking calculated risks hindered the Mousteyton Post’s ability to capture a relevant audience data, and competitors gained an edge by not only capturing this data but putting it to use to convert subscribers thanks to their soft paywall strategies.